What proportion of transactions have involved a financial sponsor as a buyer or seller in the jurisdiction over the last 24 months?

 On an acquisition of shares, what is the process for effecting the transfer of the shares and are transfer taxes payable?

 The process for effecting the transfer of the shares differs from one legal form of company to another.
-In the vast majority of cases, the transfer of the shares only requires a share transfer form to be signed by the seller together with an update of the share register and shareholders accounts of the target company.
-In such a case, the shares are recorded in the share register as owned by the purchaser.
+In the vast majority of cases, the target entity is a French simplified stock company (société par actions simplifiées) and the transfer of its shares requires a mere share transfer form to be signed by the seller together with an update of the target company’s shares transfer register and shareholders accounts.
+In such a case, the shares are recorded in such shares transfer register as being owned by the purchaser.
 In other situations, which are very rare in practice, the transfer of the target’s shares will require an update of the bylaws of the company.
-Any transfer of shares in a French company (or any transfer of shares evidenced by an instrument executed in France) will trigger registration or stamp duties the amount of which depends on (i) the business and the legal form of the target company and (ii) the value of the transaction.
-The French société par actions simplifiée is the most common vehicle on the French market.
-Subject to certain exceptions (such as intragroup sales), the transfer of its shares should trigger a tax registration fee equal to 0.1% of the fair market value (if the company does not qualify as a real estate company).

 How do financial sponsors provide comfort to sellers where the purchasing entity is a special purpose vehicle?

-When reviewing the offers, the sellers will make sure that (i) the funding obligations of the financial sponsors and/or their debt providers are subject to no or very limited documentary conditions and cover all amounts due by the purchasing entity at closing and (ii) the commitment letters can, upon closing, be enforced by the sellers themselves.
-It is worth noting that in highly competitive auction processes and even more so in recent times given the debt market, financial sponsors sometimes offer or accept to front 100% of the purchase price under the commitment letter.
+When reviewing the offers, the sellers will make sure that (i) the funding obligations of the financial sponsors and/or their debt providers are subject to no or very limited customary documentary conditions and cover all amounts due by the purchasing entity at closing and (ii) the commitment letters can, upon closing, be enforced by the sellers themselves.
+It is worth noting that in highly competitive auction processes and even more so in recent times given the debt market, financial sponsors sometimes offer or accept to front 100% of the purchase price under the equity commitment letter.

 How prevalent is the use of locked box pricing mechanisms in your jurisdiction and in what circumstances are these ordinarily seen?